yushaushaibu/secret-message/README.md

 # secret-message
-a web application that enables users to exchange secret text messages.
+A web application that enables users to exchange secret text messages.